learn-co-students/ruby-music-library-cli-v-000/README.md

 ### Songs and Genres

   * Genres have many songs and are initialized with an empty list of songs
-  * Songs have on genre
+  * Songs have one genre
   * Songs can be initialized with an optional genre

 ### Artists and Genres